CheickPaul/Finance-Python-Learning-Portfolio/Yale-financial-markets/module_5/lesson_16_using_options_to_hedge.md

 - Hedging can be done with **stop-loss orders (cheap but unreliable)** or **put options (costly but certain)**.
 - Option markets provide **risk sentiment signals** through indices like VIX and SKEW.
 - **Insurance in markets is never free** → balance option premium vs. potential stop-loss inefficiencies.
+- **VIX = volatility fear / SKEW = crash fear** → together they give a fuller picture of market sentiment.

+---

+# Personal Reflections on Hedging

+### Stop-Loss Inefficiency and Option Hedge
+I have already experienced situations where my stop-loss was ineffective due to **slippage during major economic announcements**.
+For a long time, I thought the solution was simply **not to trade on days of high-impact releases**.
+Now I realize that to cancel this risk, the right approach is to **hedge with options on expected announcement days**.
+This way, even if the market gaps, the option acts as insurance and sets a floor to my loss.

+Sometimes my setups required a **large stop-loss**, and I used to avoid taking these trades.
+With an option hedge, I can now take them and reduce my risk — it is as if I **lower the theoretical loss** I am willing to accept.

+---

+### Hedging by Volatility
+On days of expected **high volatility**, the main challenge is that we **cannot know the direction** of the market move.
+Using **straddles or strangles** can be effective in such cases:
+- They benefit if the market makes a large move in either direction.
+- They reduce exposure to “directional uncertainty”.
+- The cost is the option premium, but it buys protection against both tails.

+---

+### Idea of a Scenario-Based Hedging Dashboard
+It is not enough to test a single path when comparing Stop-Loss vs Put.
+Monte Carlo allows me to simulate thousands of possible scenarios and see the full **PnL distribution**.
+This makes the analysis more realistic, since it shows how each strategy behaves under many outcomes, not just one.

+It would also be interesting to build a **dashboard** that groups all these PnL simulations:
+- Inputs: lot sizes, chosen coverage products (puts, calls, straddles, etc.), market scenarios.
+- Output: simulated PnL distributions and risk metrics.
+Such a tool would make hedging decisions more objective and systematic.

+---

+### Interest Rate Risk and Vega Risk
+In fixed income trading, **interest rate risk** is central: when rates rise, bond prices fall.
+Options like swaptions or puts on Treasury futures can be used to hedge this exposure.

+Another important dimension is **Vega risk**: the value of an option depends on implied volatility.
+If implied volatility decreases, the time value of the option shrinks, and its price can drop even if the underlying does not move.
+This means that holding a long option is not only a bet on direction, but also a bet on volatility staying high or increasing.